 Adult students are required to purchase program textbooks.
-Public high school students are loaned textbooks, which are provided by Lake County Schools, but may be required to purchase supplemental materials for personal use.
+Public high school students receive textbooks free of charge which are provided by Lake County Schools or Sumter County Schools, but may be required to purchase supplemental materials for personal use.
 Private and home schooled students must purchase textbooks.